Wojciech-Jezierski/Movie-app/README.md

 # Movie app

-Application with which you can search for a movie by its title, thanks to the API from omdbapi.com.
+An application that allows you to search for a movie by its title, thanks to the API from omdbapi.com.
 There are many movies from different categories in the database.

 The technologies used are mainly React.